ofasgard/metastego/README.md

 This is done by creating an oracle of byte values to corresponding offsets within the image.
 For example, if `0x00` appears at offset `1358` in the file, then you would encode `0x00` as `1358`.
 As long as you have access to the original image, you can look up these offsets and reconstruct the original payload.

 This is not encryption.
 It's just an unusual encoding scheme, intended as a proof of concept for payload obfuscation and environmental keying.
+It's an experiment in obfuscating data in a way that is not well signatured and is sensitive to the local environment (i.e. is a certain image or binary present).

 # Usage